Silver Stand Up Competition

 Leicester Comedy Festival’s annual competition for the finest up and coming comedians, aged 55+

-- Pete Teckman (55) from Northampton crowned Silver Stand Up of the Year 2017.
+- Fred Ferenczi (63) from Aylesbury crowned Silver Stand Up of the Year 2018.

-- Twenty comedians aged 55 – 81 were shortlisted to perform and 8 comedians took to the stage to compete for the coveted title.
+- Fifteen comedians aged 55 – 72 were shortlisted to perform and 8 comedians took to the stage to compete for the coveted title.

-- The contestants each performed their 5 minute sets in front of the crowd and the judging panel; BBC radio presenter Monica Winfield, Martyn Allison from Big Difference Company and Louise Grainger from Equity.
+- The contestants each performed their 5 minute sets in front of the crowd and the judging panel; Martin Ballard (BBC Leicester), Martyn Allison (Chair of Big Difference Company) and Nicola Ward (comedy promoter).